-- Ensure that you have installed and configured SFW HA on all the systems on which you wish to configure SQL Server. - Ensure that the SQL Server services for the SQL Server instance (except for the Browser service) are stopped on the first system where you installed SQL Server.
+- Ensure that you have installed and configured SFW HA on all the nodes on which you wish to configure SQL Server.
+See "Installing and configuring SFW HA" on page 105. - Ensure that you have installed VCS 6.0 Agent Pack Q2 2012 or later.
+For more information, see the Veritas Cluster Server 6.0 Agent Pack Readme. - Ensure that the SQL Server services for the SQL Server instance (except for the Browser service) are stopped on the first node where you installed SQL Server.